Socialist Students' Front

 The Socialist Students' Front (SSF) (সমাজতান্ত্রিক ছাত্রফ্রন্ট) is a Marxist–Leninist student organization in Bangladesh.
-SSF is one of the largest leftist students' organization in the country.
-The slogans of the SSF are: "Socialist Students' Front, commitments to the revolution!", "Socialist Students' Front, commitments to save the rights of education!"
-SSF also maintains a good relation with All India Students Association.
+It is one of the largest leftist students' organization in the country.
+SSF maintains a good relationship with the All India Students Association.

+The slogans of the SSF are: "Socialist Students' Front, commitments to the revolution!", "Socialist Students' Front, commitments to save the rights of education!".

 History

-The SSF was founded on 21 January 1984 amidst the movement against the military dictatorship.
+The SSF was founded on 21 January 1984 during the movement against the military dictatorship.
 It played a major role in overthrowing the dictator Hussain Muhammad Ershad and bringing about democratic rule in 1990.
-The main objective of the SSF is to build a students’ movement throughout the country to bring about educational reforms to make education accessible, universal, scientific, secular, equal, and democratic, and to create an education system that is conducive to the growth and development of a revolutionary movement for the overthrow of capitalism and establishment of socialist state.
-SSF is a member of several international students' organizations including World Federation of Democratic Youth.
+The main objective of the SSF is to build a students' movement throughout the country; to bring about educational reform; to make education accessible, universal, scientific, secular, equal, and democratic; and to create an education system that is conducive to the growth and development of a revolutionary movement for the overthrow of capitalism and establishment of socialist state.
+SSF is a member of several international students' organizations including the World Federation of Democratic Youth.

-SSF's motto is "Unity, Struggle, Progress."
+SSF's motto is "Unity, Struggle, Progress".
 SSF's flag contains three white five cornered stars in the top left corner, on a red background.
-The ratio of length and width of the flag is 3:2.
+The ratio of length to width of the flag is 3:2.
 SSF's monogram is a raised fist with three stars.

-SSF's publishes an official organ, Ovimot (Bengali: অভিমত; English: The Intention/Opinion).
+SSF publishes an official organ, Ovimot (Bengali: অভিমত; English: The Intention/Opinion).
 It is published in Bengali by the Central Committee.

 Central Committee

-The organization elected its most recent central committee through the 18th Central Council that took place on 11–13 December 2021 at Shaheed Munir Chowdhury Auditorium in the University of Dhaka.
+The organization elected its most recent central committee through the 19th Central Council that took place at DUCSU in the University of Dhaka.
 The latest central committee members of the organization are: